Christopher Nolan: A Career In Cinema

 Music

-The reported budget for this film is set at a whopping $250 million dollars making it the most expensive movie of Nolan's Career.
+The reported budget for this film is set at $250 million dollars making it the most expensive movie of Nolan's Career.

-From growing up in the outskirts of London to becoming the most visionary director of our time, Christopher Nolan has reshaped modern cinema.
-At 55, he continues to change the game while inspiring audiences worldwide.
+From growing up on the outskirts of London to becoming one of the most revolutionary directors of our time, Christopher Nolan has reshaped modern cinema.
+At 55, he continues to push boundaries and inspire audiences worldwide.
 It is clear that Nolan’s journey as a filmmaker is far from over, leaving audiences waiting to see what he has in store next.

 Comments